siroky/cr/README.md

 - Fail fast.
 In case of e.g. contract check, make sure the detection of that is as soon as possible which minimizes the space that needs to be searched for the issue.
 - Future-proof your code.
 Think of what will happen in the future if someone else comes in and extends your code naively.
 Will it lead to errors?
 Try to prevent this.
 - Unhandled exceptions should only happen for stuff, that developers can actually fix.
 Always think of whether occurrence of an exception will trigger a developer to do something about it.
 If the developer wouldn't be able to do anything, then it should usually be handled otherwise (communicated to end user, retried...).
-- Is there a comment nearby the code you're modifying?
+- Is there a comment near the code you're modifying?
 Always check that it's still valid after your changes.
 - The bigger the scope, the better the code should be in terms of all aspects.
 During code review, put most emphasis on parts with global scope, e.g. core library.